Entries will open soon, check back here for more information.

-Some categories are open to individuals, others to departments/teams.
-You may enter more than one project, programme or individual in a category but you need to make it clear precisely who or what part of the company is being nominated.
+If you are entering one of these categories you should make it clear precisely who or what part of the company is being nominated.

-Your 100 word "why we deserve to win..." declaration and the 250-word statements represent your entry.
+Your 100 word "why we deserve to win..." declaration, and 4 x 250 word statements (please see the individual entry criteria).

-These can, by all means, refer to background material (see below) that has been included but remember to keep to a simple formula of statement first, background second.
+These can by all means refer to background material (see below) that has been included but remember the entry should be able to stand on its own, and that this material should merely support the submission.

-When entering "of the year" categories, the judges are expecting to review projects that have come to fruition (i.e.with measurable results) over the previous 12-18 months.
+When entering "of the year" categories, the judges are expecting to review projects or initiatives that have come to fruition (i.e.with measurable results) over the previous 12-18 months.
 All the information contained in the entries and marked confidential will remain so, and will not be released without the permission of the entrant.
+It should be reiterated the size/cost of any project entered is immaterial as long as entrants can demonstrate a Return on Investment/or provide other measurables that highlight the success of a venture, team or initiative.
+Percentages on their own are often insufficient with no context.

-Any entries which do not use the standard entry form and submit a designed PDF as a substitute or in lieu of it will be disqualified.
+Finally, it is most important to stress that entries which exceed 100 words for the declaration and the word counts for the statements (250 words) will be disqualified.
+As will entries which do not use the standard entry form and submit a designed PDF as a substitute or in lieu of it.

 The Judges like to have relevant supporting material.
 But the most important point to focus on when preparing any background material and supporting evidence is that it is quality and relevance that matter, not quantity.